JoshOrndorff/recipes/text/3-entrees/randomness.md

 Substrate's [Randomness Collective Flip pallet](https://substrate.dev/rustdocs/master/pallet_randomness_collective_flip/index.html) uses a safe mixing algorithm to generate randomness using the entropy of previous block hashes.
 Because it is dependent on previous blocks, it can take many blocks for the seed to change.

 A naive randomness source based on block hashes would take the hash of the previous block and use it as a random seed.
 Such a technique has the significant disadvantage that the block author can preview the random seed, and choose to discard the block choosing a slightly modified block with a more desirable hash.

-This pallet reduces the block author's influence over the random seed, by distributing that influence to the authors of the last 81 blocks.
+This pallet is subject to similar manipulation by the previous 81 block authors rather than just the previous 1.

 Calling the randomness source from rust code is straightforward.